wikimedia/mediawiki-extensions-DumpsOnDemand/Readme.md

 # DumpsOnDemand

-DumpsOnDemand allows users to request a database dump on the wiki.
+DumpsOnDemand allows users to request and download database dumps on the wiki.
 Database dumps can be downloaded from Special:RequestDump.
 If the user has the `dumpsondemand` right, they can request a new dump whenever they like.

+DumpsOnDemand is based on the [Dumps](https://github.com/Wikia/app/tree/dev/extensions/wikia/WikiFactory/Dumps) sub-extension for Wikia's WikiFactory extension

 ## Flavours
 DumpsOnDemand provides two dumps: a dump containing only the current revisions, suitable for bot use and a dump containing all revisions, suitable for archiving.